GuiBibeau/accounting/memory-bank/progress.md

   - Uses new components `YouTubeVideoCard.tsx` (for individual video display) and `PublishedVideosGrid.tsx` (for the grid layout).
   - `YouTubeVideoCard.tsx` includes number formatting for stats and uses `next/image`.
   - `ChannelPage.tsx` was updated to fetch this data using the user's `channelId` (obtained via `/api/youtube/channel-details`) and display it using the new grid.
+- **Published YouTube Videos Skeleton Loader**: Added a skeleton loader for the published videos grid.
+  - Created `YouTubeVideoCardSkeleton.tsx` to display a skeleton version of a video card.
+  - Created `PublishedVideosGridSkeleton.tsx` to display a grid of skeleton cards.
+  - `PublishedVideosGrid.tsx` now uses `PublishedVideosGridSkeleton` when in its loading state.
 - **YouTube Page - Last Synced Time**: The YouTube management page (`/app/youtube`, which redirects to `/app/youtube/channel`) now displays the last time the user's YouTube channel data was synchronized with the application.
 This information appears in the site header next to the page title.
   - An API route (`/api/youtube/channel-details`) was created to fetch the user's YouTube channel ID.
   - Client-side logic in `YouTubePage.tsx` (and now effectively in `ChannelPage.tsx` via layout/context) calls this API, then fetches the `lastSyncedAt` timestamp from Firestore (`youtubeChannels/{channelId}/metadata/doc`).